Ukrainian-History/autoBWF/docs/usage.rst

     autoBWF <target_filename> -t <template_filename>

-This will prepopulate the contents of the Title, Technician, Source, Copyright, Coding History, and all XMP data fields with the corresponding metadata contained in *template_filename*.
+This will prepopulate the contents of the Title, Technician, Source, Copyright, Coding History, Archival Location, and all XMP data fields with the corresponding metadata contained in *template_filename*.
 These can always be edited before saving the metadata to the target file.
-If the target file already has different metadata in the same fields as the template, then the text will be shown in yellow italics.
+If the target file has existing metadata that conflicts with the template, then the template value text will be shown in yellow italics.
 The drop-down menus next to each field can be used to switch between the existing, template, and edited texts.

 How does autoBWF generate the metadata?
 ++++++++++++++++++++++++++++++++++++++++